-- a) they must have legal personality; - they must expressly include in their articles of association objectives for the defence of relevant interests in these types of actions; and - they must not carry out any kind of professional activity competing with companies or independent professions.
+- they must have legal personality; - they must expressly include in their articles of association objectives for the defence of relevant interests in these types of actions; and - they must not carry out any kind of professional activity competing with companies or independent professions.

-In this regard, Portuguese law goes further to specify the particular areas covered, such as public health, consumer rights, quality of life and environment protection, cultural heritage and public dominium (but representative actions procedures can deal with other areas of law).
+In this regard, Portuguese law goes further to specify the particular areas covered, such as public health, consumer rights, quality of life and environment protection, cultural heritage and public dominion (but representative action procedures can deal with other areas of law).